evengordonlauve/Energy-Bill-System/README.md

 # Energy-Bill-System
-This project contains a minimal Next.js application with Firebase Authentication and Tailwind CSS.
-Users can register, log in with email and password, and request password reset emails.
+This project contains a minimal Next.js application using a simple JSON file for user data and Tailwind CSS.
+Users can register, log in with email and password, and request password reset tokens.

 ## Setup